 At the Samui Aquarium & Tiger Show, get up close and personal to an array of marine life, colourful birds and exotic wildlife all in one stop.
 This family-friendly attraction certainly has enough to keep kids entertained on an afternoon outing.
 The aquarium features mostly creatures native to the Gulf of Thailand and its series of large tanks are filled with a range of marine life including nurse sharks, leopard sharks, manta rays, catfish and many kinds of tropical fish, and there is an area where visitors can feed the sea turtles.

 At the zoo, the main attraction is Bengal tigers and leopards, which provide some thrilling displays of strength and agility in the daily live shows.
 There’s also an opportunity to take your photograph with some of them for an extra charge.
 Read More...

-The Pagoda Khao Chedi (White Chedi Pagoda in Thai) is a 'Srivijaya' style chedi situated on a hill above Laem Sor.
-It is also named Laem Sor Pagoda, which can be a bit confusing for newcomers to the island as there is another Laem Sor Pagoda below it on Bang Kao Beach, but this one's golden.
-You get outstanding views to all sides from this vantage point including mainland Suratthani, Bang Kao Bay all the way to Laem Set Point and Koh Taen and Koh Mudsum in addition to Wat Laem Sor.
+The Pagoda Khao Chedi (“White Chedi Pagoda” in Thai) is a “Srivijaya” style chedi situated on a hill above Laem Sor.
+It is also named Laem Sor Pagoda, which can be a bit confusing for newcomers to the island as there is another Laem Sor Pagoda below it on Bang Kao Beach.
+Even so, this one's golden.
+You get outstanding views to all sides from this vantage point including.
+These include mainland Suratthani, Bang Kao Bay and to Laem Set Point, Koh Taen, and Koh Mudsum in addition to Wat Laem Sor.